 Bachelor's Degree Programs in ABA

 Applied behavior analysis therapy degree programs vary widely in their applicability due to the reluctance of some organizations to agree on a standard.
 The Bachelor of Arts (B.A.) in Psychology with an ABA concentration and Bachelor of Science (B.S.) in behavior analysis are two degree options that can prepare students for roles as therapists upon graduation.
-Graduates of undergraduate ABA degree programs learn methods to help individuals change and develop certain behaviors in specific settings.

 Transfer or freshmen applicants to a bachelor's degree program offering ABA training need prerequisite coursework in a number of areas, such as computers, English, social science, fine arts, foreign language and science.
 Most programs also require students to complete the core curriculum offered by the college or university.